MCavigli/Art_Attacc_PROTOTYPE/README.md

 * Information on the artwork.
 I'd like to set up a display that the user can read about each piece of art and an astonishing fact about it that really solidifies the horror over destroying it.
 * Unique destruction for each piece of art.
 Each work should have a unique destruction animation.
 The glass covering the paintings should crack, and the canvas should tear.
 Statues should crumble in a realistic way.
 * Multiple methods of destruction.
 As of now there is an axe the user needs to find and use to destroy the other works.
 Ultimately there will be **dozens** of items that can be used to destroy the art.
 This includes spray paint, a squirt gun filled with ink, a sledgehammer, a gun, and a painter's pallette.
 With the pallette the user will be able to paint directly on the art and add to it.
 The pallette should interpret the artwork being defaced and provide the user will a color pallette that fits the specific artwork.
+* Put this experience onto the web using WebXR, so the player can access the game directly from their headset's browser rather than loading an APK or going through a game store.

 ### Assets Used
 [Museum](https://assetstore.unity.com/packages/3d/environments/urban/modern-gallery-82524) by Tirgames assets